charlielobster/CUDA_NekRS/README.md

 ### 7. Install Open MPI

 MPI is the program space NekRS is configured to run within.
 In step 9, we run NekRS with a call to "mpirun", a tool generated during this step.

-To install, first we need to install gnu fortran, Flex, and zlib:
+First, we need to install gnu fortran, Flex, and zlib:

     sudo apt install gfortran
     sudo apt install flex
     sudo apt install zlib1g-dev liblz4-dev libzstd-dev

-Then,
+Then install,

     cd repos/ompi
     sudo mkdir $OMPI_HOME